AndrewAMesa/Tree-Sculpture/README.md

 # Tree Sculpture
 This JavaScript code was created for an LED tree sculpture that reflects the changing seasons.
 The tree starts with a boot-up cycle then transitions to summer colors, then fall, then winter, and finally spring.
 It will repeat this summer-to-spring cycle until the LEDs are powered off.
 This code was designed to be flashed onto the PixelBlaze WIFI LED controller and control 300 individually addressable LEDs.
-The code can be altered to work on LED strips with more than 300 LEDs.
+The code can be altered to work on LED strips with more than 300 LEDs. <br>